QIWI-API/payments-docs/_notifications_en.html.md

 QIWI server notification is an incoming HTTP POST request.
 The JSON-formatted notification message in the request body contains payment/invoice data encoded in UTF-8 codepage.

 The Protocol supports the following notification types for API events: `PAYMENT`, `CAPTURE`, and `REFUND`.
-These notifications are sending when payment operation, payment confirmation, and refund for payment are made, accordingly.
+These notifications are sending when a payment operation, a payment confirmation, and a refund for payment are made, accordingly.

 <aside class="notice">
 There is no specific sequence of sending different types' notifications for the same operation.
 The sequence may vary for different operations.